modular/modular/AsyncRT/docs/AsyncRTRuntime.md

 3) Its key policies (for example how is a thread pool implemented?) are abstracted from the code that is working with it.

-This is very important: we want LLCL-based technology to compose into existing applications with other things going on.
-A high performance console video game is effectively its own operating system, talks to accelerators, and has a lot of other things going on: we want LLCL-based tech to work in such contexts.
+This is very important: we want AsyncRT-based technology to compose into existing applications with other things going on.
+A high performance console video game is effectively its own operating system, talks to accelerators, and has a lot of other things going on: we want AsyncRT-based tech to work in such contexts.

 Similarly, many numeric algorithms, compiler algorithms, and other interesting concurrent workloads are independent of the underlying execution model.
 We want